My first CES was a magical mess

 My job is to comb the show floors and emerge with visions of the future for a salivating internet.
 There are toddler toys that talk and alarm clocks that fart.
 There are cars that wink and robots that dance.

-Like all dreams, they're often unintelligible to all except those who had them.
+Like all dreams, they're often unintelligible to anyone except those who had them.
 And like all dreams, some are better than others.

 A PR woman approaches me after catching sight of my badge.
 (I mentally chastise myself for not stowing it at the press tables.)
 As usual, I listen to a sentence or two, put on a sympathetic face, and say, "Not my beat.
 Sorry!"